arnasrum/ChIPPipeline/README.md

 Then install the environment by running:

-`conda evn create --file environment.yml`
+`conda env create --file environment.yml`

 Activate the environment and start using the pipeline: